 You don’t have to sacrifice quality for faster, cost-effective training

 Speaking of faster learning, the virtual contact center model differs when it comes to onboarding and education.
 Agents learn at a distance, at their own pace, and on their own time.
 That means…

 - companies don’t need to pay for skills development,

 - agents see their training as an investment and are incentivized to stick with it.

 Self-paced, distance learning doesn’t sacrifice depth either.

-Some virtual call center providers (like ours) customize curricula to each company’s specifications and then work closely alongside the company to track outcomes.
-A major advantage of this approach is all the data it generates: call centers can analyze the details of agents’ learning speed, content engagement, graduation rate, and so on.
+Some virtual contact center providers (like ours) customize curricula to each company’s specifications and then work closely alongside the company to track outcomes.
+A major advantage of this approach is all the data it generates: contact centers can analyze the details of agents’ learning speed, content engagement, graduation rate, and so on.
 Agents can also benefit from small class sizes and one-on-one coaching with virtual facilitators.

 Look for qualified seasonal help beyond your city and region